rohanb712/Django_API/README.md

 # Sustainability Actions Tracker

 A full-stack application built with Django REST Framework backend and React frontend to track and manage sustainability actions.
-Users can create, read, update, and delete sustainability actions with points and dates.
+Features comprehensive API testing with integrated Postman collections, automated validation, and multi-environment support.

 ## Features